MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

     }
     ```

-## Create an install codeunit that copies existing data from the base application table to the new field in the extension
+## Create an install codeunit that copies existing data to the extension table

 You need to somehow copy or move the data that is stored in the original **Shoesize** field in the **Customer** base application table in the database to the new **Shoesize2** field of the extension.
 In thi example, this is done by writing install code for the extension package.
 This involves creating an install type codeunit, and then adding code to one of its install triggers to migrate the data.
 For more information, see [Writing Extension Install Code](devenv-extension-install-code.md).